7 Social Commerce Trends for 2021

 Those looking to market and sell their products online with real-time streaming face some challenges.
 Firstly, it takes a lot of resources to produce high-quality, engaging live videos featuring charismatic people to make viewers want to buy and to keep coming back for more.
 While live commerce is more established on Chinese apps, the live streaming functions currently offered by Facebook, Instagram and Twitter have limited capabilities for eCommerce.
 Merchants will need to be prepared to be creative to stay ahead of the curve on this one as it becomes more widespread in the West over the next 2 years.

 Social commerce at its heart is about bringing the natural, communicative feel many of us are used to on social media to retail interactions.
 As users, we regularly speak to friends via WhatsApp, Facebook Messenger and other messaging services.
-In an eCommerce context, these platforms can be used to allow customers to speak to retailers in real time about problems, doubts and questions they may have before purchasing, and even to place an order.
+In an eCommerce context, these platforms can be used to allow customers to speak to retailers in real time about problems, doubts and questions they may have before purchasing, and even placing an order.

 Conversational commerce of this kind is beneficial for the customer as they get more information and have more freedom of choice before buying.
-This allows them to create a closer, more personal relationship with your brand, which they will remember in a more positive way than if they didn’t receive personalised treatment.
+This allows them to create a closer, more personal relationship with your brand, which they will remember in a more positive way than if they didn’t receive personalized treatment.

 Use the latest developments in Artificial Intelligence (AI) by using bots to speak to users, at least for part of their conversation.
 This is more cost-effective for many brands, and works best when there is a specific set of queries to funnel customers through, and if you don’t try to hide the fact that it’s a robot talking and not a human being.
 AI is also good for chat because robots can answer users in almost every known language, unlike human respondents.